ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/10-singularity-containers.md

 - "Learn how to run Singularity containers based on Docker images."
 keypoints:
 - "Singularity caches downloaded images so that an image isn't downloaded again when it is requested using the `singularity pull` command."
-- "The `singularity exec` and `singularity shell` provide different options for starting containers."
+- "The `singularity exec` and `singularity shell` commands provide different options for starting containers."
 - "Singularity can start a container from a Docker image which can be pulled directly from Docker Hub."
 ---